Author: Melanie Tesoriero

 1. Check you’re paying a competitive rate

-At the time of writing, there’s over a 1.95% difference between the highest and lowest home loan comparison rates on Canstar’s NZ database.
-And if your home loan is at the expensive end of the spectrum, you could be behind the eight ball from the start.
+At time of writing, Canstar’s data shows there’s a 1.95% gap between the highest and lowest home loan comparison rates on Canstar’s database.
+So if your home loan is at the expensive end of the spectrum, you could be behind the eight ball from the start.

 2. If you can, pay a little extra off your home loan each month

-Regularly paying a bit more off your loan is a simple way you may be able to pay off your home loan faster.
+Regularly paying off a bit more from your mortgage is a simple way to clear your home loan faster.
 And you don’t have to pay a lot extra to potentially reap valuable rewards.
 Paying just a dollar a day more into your loan could help you pay it off months earlier.

-Canstar’s mortgage calculator can show you how making extra repayments can help you pay off your loan sooner.
+Canstar’s mortgage calculator can show you how making extra repayments could help you pay off your loan sooner.